terigenbuaa/sheep_vision/README.md

     %load_ext tensorboard
     %tensorboard --logdir <OUTPUT_DIR>
     ```

-    This will start a TensorBoard session in the Google Colab environment.

 </details>

 ### Logging with Weights and Biases

-[Weights and Biases](https://www.wandb.ai) similar to TensorBoard is a very powerful platform to monitor training metrics.
-It is cloud-based and offers a more complex feature set compared to TensorBoard.
+> [!IMPORTANT]
+> Weights and Biases support isn’t officially released yet.
+> Install from source to access it: `pip install git+https://github.com/roboflow/rf-detr.git`.

+[Weights and Biases (W&B)](https://www.wandb.ai) is a powerful cloud-based platform that helps you visualize and track training metrics.
+With W&B set up, you can monitor performance, compare experiments, and optimize model training using its rich feature set.
+To enable logging, simply pass `wandb=True` when training the model.

 <details>
-<summary>Get Started</summary>

-- To use W&B, make sure you are logged in:
+<summary>Using Weights and Biases with RF-DETR</summary>

+- Weights and Biases logging requires additional packages.
+Install them with:

     ```bash
+    pip install "rfdetr[metrics]"
+    ```

+- Before using W&B, make sure you are logged in:

+    ```bash
     wandb login
     ```

-    You will need to specify an API Key for your account that can be retrieved at https://wandb.ai/authorize.

-- For those familiar with W&B, you can specify the `project_name` and `run_name` in the `model.train` method:
+    You can retrieve your API key at wandb.ai/authorize.

+- To activate logging, pass the extra parameter `wandb=True` to `.train()`:

     ```python
     from rfdetr import RFDETRBase

     model = RFDETRBase()

-    detections = model.train(dataset_dir=<DATASET_PATH>, project_name=<PROJECT_NAME>, run_name=<RUN_NAME>)
+    model.train(
+        dataset_dir=<DATASET_PATH>,
+        epochs=10,
+        batch_size=4,
+        grad_accum_steps=4,
+        lr=1e-4,
+        output_dir=<OUTPUT_PATH>,
+        wandb=True,
+        project=<PROJECT_NAME>,
+        run=<RUN_NAME>
+    )
     ```

-    For those unfamiliar with W&B: projects are collections of related machine learning experiments, while runs are individual units of computation within a project that record specific experiments, such as training a model or conducting hyperparameter tuning.
-Not specifying a name, will result in random names provided by W&B.
+    In W&B, projects are collections of related machine learning experiments, and runs are individual sessions where training or evaluation happens.
+If you don't specify a name for a run, W&B will assign a random one automatically.

 </details>